sjphilippe/sjphilippe.github.io/README.md

 layout: page
 ---

+### Hi, I'm Shey

-I always liked writing science reports as an undergraduate.
+I've always liked writing science reports as an undergraduate.
 Specifically, the results and description section of the paper.

 Creating graphical representations of raw data and teasing out its implications to create a story was and still is my favorite.